 5. Sony A3000 – It has the look and feel of a DSLR, but comes in a low price point of $398 with a lens.
 At this price point, it’s hard to resist moving up from a cheaper point and shoot option and getting in on Sony’s great E-mount system and a 20.1MP APS-C sensor that also captures 1080p video.

 6. Micro Four Thirds Systems – There are plenty more “good” options out there, especially in the Micro Four Thirds category.
 All have their pros and cons.
 Some quick suggestions include the excellent Olympus OM-D E-M5 and E-M1, as well as the Panasonic Lumix GX7 and GH3.

 Advanced Amateur DSLRs

-For the first time, we have “full frame” cameras in this category with the Canon 6D and Nikon D600, both of which are around the $2000 price point.
+For the first time, we have “full frame” cameras in this category with the Canon 6D and Nikon D610, both of which are around the $2000 price point.

 All of these cameras feature HD video recording capabilities.
 While this is a cool feature and some serious enthusiasts are doing amazing work with the video in these things, it’s not really a casual use feature.
-Unless your giftee is really into videography, don’t get bogged down in the differences over the video specs.
+Unless your giftee is a budding filmmaker, don’t get bogged down in the differences over the video specs.